-- The presence of gifts of the Spirit
+2. The Presence of Gifts of the Spirit

 Although terminology was different in the OT, gifts of the Spirit were evidently operating to perform God’s purposes.
-For example, “Wisdom gifts”, Words of Knowledge, Words of Wisdom, Prophecy, Discerning spirits were all in operation (1 Kings 14:4-6).
+For example, “wisdom gifts”, words of knowledge, words of wisdom, prophecy, and discerning spirits were all in operation (1 Kings 14:4-6).

 Strange things have always happened when prophets and prophecy are powerfully present.
 In the OT there were floating axes, leprous arms, wild dancing and tongues getting stuck.
 Compare this with the NT where people are struck dumb, spontaneously speaking in tongues and appearing drunk.

 In the OT when people ignored or misused prophecy (e.g. 1 Kings 13), they were punished for it.
 An OT prophet was validated as being genuine when his prediction came to pass.
-“If what a prophet proclaims in the name of the Lord does not take place or come true, that is a message the Lord has not spoken.
-That prophet has spoken presumptuously, so do not be alarmed.”
-(Deuteronomy 18:22) Today, we have the responsibility to test the prophecy of others and allow our prophecy to be tested.
-A significant difference is that in the NT we no longer stone prophets when their predictions are false!
+‘If what a prophet proclaims in the name of the Lord does not take place or come true, that is a message the Lord has not spoken.
+That prophet has spoken presumptuously, so do not be alarmed.’
+(Deuteronomy 18:22) Today, we have the responsibility of testing the prophecy of others and allowing our prophecy to be tested.
+A significant difference is that in the NT, we no longer stone prophets when their predictions are false!

 Now let’s turn to some important differences between OT and NT prophecy.

-- In the OT prophets were the mouthpiece of God
+1. In the OT, Prophets were The Mouthpiece of God

-- The OT was an era of law and judgment
+2. The OT was an Era of Law and Judgment

 - prophecy only points out error, condemns or warns